InseadDataAnalytics/BuildGenAIprodandBiz/pages/appstarter.md

 > 'the user could give you a url for context and you will load this for context.
 Be brief in your answers.'
 ![prompt](../img/appstart/promptsystel.png)

-And lastly manage the call of the function to the process, the new if then if statement to verify if a url was detected and the call of the function to include the content of the url in the query. after the else was the "old" code for semantic search in documents and we will keep it (RAG files and vector)
+And lastly manage the call of the function to the process.
+The new "if then" statement to verify if a url was detected and the call of the function to include the content of the url in the query.
+The code after the "else" was the "old" code for semantic search in documents that we will keep (RAG files and vector)

 ```python
         if ( verify_search_url(query_text) == True):